 Blessed Earth offers a pdf of activities and worship aids for Honoring God’s Creation.
-This was prepared for 2012, which was also a year when Earth Day fell on a Sunday.

 Awakening to God’s Call to Earthkeeping: This is a great educational resource from the ELCA — a 50-page booklet with lots of ideas and lessons.